voxpupuli/puppet-mongodb/README.md

 ###Beginning with MongoDB

-If you just want a server installation with the default options you can run `include '::mongodb:server'`.
+If you just want a server installation with the default options you can run `include '::mongodb::server'`.
 If you need to customize configuration options you need to do the following:

 ```puppet